‘Wake-up call’: 9/11 prompted some to move away to new lives | WTOP

 About 30 weeks a year, Scott Dacey drives from his home near New Bern, North Carolina, to Washington for a few days.
 The 350-mile (563-kilometer) trips are a price the federal lobbyist pays for peace of mind after Sept.
 11.

-He and his wife, Jennifer, were rooted in Washington before the attacks.
-He was a former federal official lobbying on Native American and gaming issues.
-She’d grown up nearby, though her parents had moved to North Carolina.

-Then came the strike on the Pentagon, the paralyzing feeling of not knowing what might happen next, the weeks of watching military aircraft patrol around their suburban Virginia home.
+He and his wife, Jennifer, once expected to stay in the Washington area for years.
+Then came the strike on the Pentagon and the new feeling of living under heavy security in northern Virginia.

 “It really made us have a wake-up call: ‘How do we want to live our lives?'”
 Scott says.
 “Do we want to be up here in this rat race of Washington, D.C.?”
-Or raising kids somewhere that didn’t feel so on-guard, somewhere closer to family in times of crisis?
+Or raising kids somewhere less on-guard and closer to family?

-The choice wasn’t simple, particularly for a lobbyist.
-The couple’s 2002 move to the New Bern suburb of Trent Woods meant extra costs, including a Washington apartment and a then-advanced phone system to make sure Scott wouldn’t miss clients’ calls to his office there.
+The couple’s 2002 move meant extra costs, including a Washington apartment.
 Jennifer, already a lawyer, had to take a second bar exam in North Carolina.

-Friends suggested the Daceys were overreacting.
-And it was an adjustment, going from career-focused, on-the-go Washington to the gentler pace of eastern North Carolina.

 “It would not be for everybody, but for us, it’s been the right fit,” Jennifer says.
 “We’re outside the bubble, and this is how America really lives.”